 Complete (full-mouth) occlusal adjustments are performed to achieve functional relationships and improve masticatory efficiency.
 It may be necessary to perform odontoplasty to occlusal surfaces of numerous teeth to establish or maintain occlusal harmony.
 Treatment is directed toward the elimination or minimization of excessive force or stress placed on the teeth and/or tooth.

-Occlusal adjustments are necessary when essential to reduce or eliminate traumatic occlusion or when teeth are compromised from loss of periodontal support.
+Occlusal adjustments are necessary when they are essential to reduce or eliminate traumatic occlusion or when teeth are compromised from loss of periodontal support.
 Occlusal adjustments may be integral to a comprehensive restorative treatment or part of treatment to correct skeletal and occlusal disharmonies.
 A complete occlusal adjustment may require multiple visits, is considered part of comprehensive orthodontic treatment and is integral to orthognathic surgery.

 Occlusal adjustments are of limited value as the sole treatment modality for the management or prevention of TMD.
 Scientific evidence does not support the performance of occlusal adjustment as a general method for treating a non-acute TMD, bruxism or headaches.
 Literature suggests that temporary reversible measures be attempted prior to permanent irreversible disengagement procedures.

-D9951 -- occlusal adjustment -- limited
+D9951 – occlusal adjustment - limited

-D9952 -- occlusal adjustment -- complete
+D9952 – occlusal adjustment - complete